-Invitations to come on the property can be express or implied.
-They can also be limited to certain parts of the home.
-Victims who stray beyond the bounds of their invitation can become a trespasser.
+Invitations can also be limited to certain parts of the home.
+Victims who stray beyond the bounds of their invitation can become a trespasser.2

 1.3.
 How badly do I need to be hurt to file a claim?

-California’s dog bite statute holds dog owners strictly liable for all dog bites, no matter how minor.
-The victim’s skin does not need to get punctured by the bite.3
+California dog bite law holds dog owners strictly liable for all dog bites, no matter how minor.
+The victim’s skin does not need to get punctured for the victim to bring a dog bite claim.3

 Example: A roofer is climbing a ladder when the resident’s 5-month old dog bites him ankle.
 The bite does not pierce the roofer’s skin, but it does make him fall from the ladder.4

 1.4.
 Is Civil Code 3342 the only way to recover compensation for a dog bite in California?

 No, California’s dog bite statute is only one of the ways that victims can recover compensation such as medical bills.
 Victims can also recover compensation by showing: